Clinical Trials Core

 As of April 7, 2008, the NIH requires investigators with a publication using Siteman (or other NIH-funded) shared resources to submit (or have submitted for them) their final, peer reviewed manuscripts to PubMed Central(PMC) upon acceptance of publication, to be made publicly available within 12 months of publication.
 Many journals automatically submit these for authors, but Washington University also has assistance available through the Becker Medical Library.
 Please see http://publicaccess.nih.gov/FAQ.htm#b7 for more information.

 DOCUMENT USAGE: If research supported by the Clinical Trials Core results in publication, please acknowledge this support by including the following in your publication(s): We would like to thank the Alvin J. Siteman Cancer Center at Washington University School of Medicine and Barnes-Jewish Hospital in St. Louis, Missouri, for the use of the Clinical Trials Core which provided __________ service.
 The Siteman Cancer Center is supported in part by NCI Cancer Center Support Grant #P30 CA91842.

-Siteman Database Access Form (for internal use only)
+Siteman Database Access Request Form (for internal use only)